taykaiz/sgdatabot/README.md

-# sgdatabot
+# SGdataBot
 Telegram chatbot serving various data and alerts based on Singapore Government public data sources, such as [Data.gov.sg](https://data.gov.sg/) and [LTA DataMall](https://www.mytransport.sg/content/mytransport/home/dataMall.html).

 *Tested on Python 2.7 and Python 3.7.*

-Comprehensive list of commands available for this project's chatbot is described in [EXAMPLE.md](EXAMPLE.md).
+A comprehensive list of commands accepted by this project's chatbot is described in [EXAMPLE.md](EXAMPLE.md).

 ## Installation
 You will need the following Python packages: